Mark Greene explores how in American culture, men avoid all contact rather than risk even the hint of causing unwanted sexual touch.

 Follow Mark Greene on Twitter:

-By Emmy® Winning Animator Mark Greene:
+By Emmy® Winning Animator and Author Mark Greene:

-The Naughty Hand, a fun and entertaining children’s story book for iPad, is designed the help parents talk to their little ones (age 4-7) about how and why its good to be gentle when we touch others.
+The Naughty Hand is a fun and entertaining children’s story book for iPad, designed the help parents talk to their little ones (age 4-7) about how and why its good to be gentle when we touch others.
 See page samples here.
 Includes link to free sample download on iTunes for your iPad!

 More by Mark Greene: